 7. The floor control arbitration logic sends a Floor Taken message to all other participants in the MCPTT call via the other floor control interfaces towards MCPTT clients.

 When the Floor Taken message is received by the other floor control interface towards MCPTT clients Floor Taken message is forwarded to the floor participants in the associated MCPTT client.
-The floor participant in the MCPTT client A changes the state to the 'U: not permitted and Taken' state.
+The floor participant in the MCPTT client A changes the state to the 'U: not permitted and Floor Taken' state.

-8. On receipt of the Floor Grant message the floor participant in MCPTT client B provides a grant notification to the MCPTT user, changes the state to 'U: has permission' and the MCPTT client A starts to forward RTP media packets towards the MCPTT server.
+8. On receipt of the Floor Granted message the floor participant in MCPTT client B provides a grant notification to the MCPTT user, changes the state to 'U: has permission' and the MCPTT client A starts to forward RTP media packets towards the MCPTT server.

 9. The media distributor distributes the RTP media packets to all other MCPTT clients in the MCPTT call.